Introduction to the Vajrabhairava System of Anuttarayoga Tantra

 4. the arising of Vajrabhairava from voidness and then Manjushri, as in the sadhana, with the full description of the visualization of the full Vajrabhairava (single deity), with mention of recitation of the mantra 300,000 times for the short retreat,

-5. instructions for painting the full single-deity Vajrabhairava, with a repeat of the full description of the deity as well as of the charnal grounds (cemetaries),
+5. instructions for painting the full single-deity Vajrabhairava, with a repeat of the full description of the deity as well as of the charnel grounds (cemetaries),

 6. instructions for accomplishing various extremely forceful actions against harmful beings through fire pujas,